OneMeanDragon/BotTemplate/README.md

 # BotTemplate

-WainWindowC - Singleton class to the main dialog.
+MainWindowC - Singleton class to the main dialog.